-Chief Inspector Roderick Alleyn is a fictional police detective created by Dame Ngaio Marsh in 32 of her novels.
+Alleyn is created by Dame Ngaio Marsh in 32 of her novels.
 He is the younger son of an upper-class family and was educated at Eton.
-I believe it is uncommon for the upper class to work in the police force.
-He is joined by the dependable Inspector Fox and Agatha Troy, a modern independent painter and his love interest and wife.
-Dame Ngaio likes to leave a lot of red herrings that keep one guessing at the murderer, method and motivation.
+He is joined by the dependable Inspector Fox and Agatha Troy, a modern independent painter, his love interest, and wife.
+Dame Ngaio Marsh is known for her clever use of red herrings, which keep readers guessing about the identity of the murderer, the method of murder, and the motive.

-BBC adapted 9 of the novels into a television series.
-The storytelling is a little slow, but it allows me to knit as I watch and still be able to follow the plot.
-In the novel series, Agatha Troy married Alleyn after the 4th novel.
-In the television series, Agatha remains Alleyn’s love interest.
+The BBC adapted 9 of Marsh’s novels into a television series.
+The storytelling is leisurely, which allows me to knit as I watch and still follow the plot.
+In the original novel series, Agatha became Alleyn’s wife after the 4th novel.
+However, in the television series, she remains his love interest.

 The Inspector Alleyn Mysteries (1993 – 1994)

-This playlist is sorted according to the publication dates of the novels rather than the TV seasons and episode numbers.
-The quality of the youtube videos and sound is not that good.
+The playlist is sorted according to the publication dates of the novels rather than the series seasons and episode numbers.
+The quality of the YouTube and Dailymotion videos are not that good.
 If you are keen to watch the original, both seasons are available on Amazon Prime at https://amzn.to/322isil (affiliate link).

 The novel was published in 1934.
 It was aired in 1993 Series 1 Episode 1.